 - Eastern Europe is fascinating to baby boomers who lived through the Cold War.

-- Cities like Kiev, that have not only survived Soviet oppression but are now thriving, are eager for visitors.
+- Cities like Kyiv, which have not only survived Soviet oppression but are now thriving, are eager for visitors.

 - Ukraine is an undiscovered and inexpensive gem.
 Visit now before it becomes another crowded European tourist attraction.

 - The architecture and UNESCO World Heritage sites are gorgeous, and the food is hearty and tasty.

 - Ukraine is safe, as long as you stay away from Crimea, in the far eastern part of the country, where there is an ongoing territorial dispute with Russia.
 The U. S. Department of State has issued a warning for U. S. citizens to defer all travel to the Crimean peninsula, but there are no restrictions at all for Kyiv or other beautiful cities like Odesa and Lviv.

 - Unlike Western Europe, English is not widely spoken.

 - Ukrainians are friendly and welcoming, but most don’t speak English, although this is starting to change with the young.
 And then there’s the wholly unfamiliar Cyrillic alphabet.